SGNull/Megacart-Architecture-and-Assembler/MegacartAssembler/README.md

 If it sees an empty line, or a line starting with : or D6, it ignores it.
 It also ignores spaces in lines.

+#### Variables work a bit differently though.
+Variables should be treated as labels to jump to.
+What will happen is:
+The first variable is stored in the label table as NAME 111111 The next is stored as NAME 111110
+And so on, such that they all are stored at the end of memory.
+This requires no knowledge of how large the program will turn out to be.
+You could also have a global counter variable to store how many spots at the end of memory are variables.
+This would allow you to tell the user that their program is too long.

 #### Parts of strings can work two ways.

 First, if it contains binary, then we can skip parsing.